susam/bfc/README.md

 man bfc
 ```

 Note that the binaries `bfc` and `bfi` are identical.
-When these
+When `bfc` or
-executables are run, the running executable program checks its own
+`bfi` is run, the running process first checks its own process name.
-name.
 If it turns out to be `bfi` it runs in interpreter mode.
+Otherwise, it
-Otherwise, it runs in compiler mode.
-The command `bfi` is equivalent
+runs in compiler mode.
+Also, note that `bfi` is equivalent to `bfc
+-i`, so while the `bfc` command without the `-i` option runs in
-to `bfc -i` which runs `bfc` in interpreter mode.
+compiler mode, the `bfc -i` and `bfi` commands run in interpreter
+mode.

 License